joe-speedboat/workshop.container/23 Kubernetes Operators.md

 The actions a Kubernetes operator performs can include almost anything: scaling a complex app, application version upgrades, or even managing kernel modules for nodes in a computational cluster with specialized hardware.

-Kubernetes operators are a big step into this direction, since the migration of Docker applications into new versions needed often some attention.
-Operators are containerized system administrators that maintain a kind of workload.
-This might be `prometheus` (which initially developed the operator concept).
-`AWX` which is the OpenSource Version of the Ansible Tower.

-Operators are the answer to missing kubernetes know-how and the leak of system administrators.

 If you look into a running OpenShift cluster you can get an idea of where we will end:
 ```
 [chris@control(wiki/system:admin) ~]☯ oc get clusteroperators.config.openshift.io